- court-grade translator with ten-plus years of legalisation experience on staff for Dutch

 - Free reply within 15 minutes during business hours

 Every working week our Dutch desk receives a fresh stack of Thai Divorce Decree files heading to registrars, universities, employers and courts abroad — this is the workflow that has emerged from handling them at scale.
-Whether the receiving authority is government, academic, corporate or judicial, our in-house court-grade translator with ten-plus years of legalisation experience delivers a court-grade translation accepted by Thailand's Ministry of Foreign Affairs, the relevant embassy in Bangkok, and the receiving authority in the destination country; the rest of this brief is structured the way our case managers structure a file: scope, price, calendar, intake, QA, MFA, embassy, courier — in that order.
+Whether the receiving authority is government, academic, corporate or judicial, the file is drafted by court-grade translator with ten-plus years of legalisation experience working in-house, to the standard the Thai MFA, the Bangkok embassy and the destination registry each apply in turn; from this point on the page reads as an operational specification rather than marketing copy — the same specification our junior case managers learn in their first week.

 Why a specialist Dutch translator matters for Divorce Decree